Euro. Pixabay image.

 (click image to expand)

-Stellantis became the second largest automobile company in Europe 30 after the merger in 2021, only behind Volkswagen.
+Stellantis has become the second largest automobile company in Europe30 after the merger in 2021, only behind Volkswagen.

-Compared to most competitors in Europe 30, Stellantis’ market share in this region leads by a wide margin.
+Compared to most competitors in Europe30, Stellantis’ market share in this region has led by a wide margin.

-For example, Stellantis’ market share of 19.7% in 2022 was much higher than that of its next closest competitor, Renault, which had a market share of only 10.1% in the same year.
-Therefore, Stellantis’ market share was nearly double Renault’s figure.
+For example, Stellantis’ market share of 17% in 2024 was much higher than the rest of its competitors.
+For example, Renault, Stellantis’ next closest competitor, had a market share of 10.7% in the same year.
+In this context, Stellantis’ market share was nearly double Renault’s figure.

-A noticeable trend is that the market share of Hyundai/Kia and Toyota in Europe 30 has steadily increased since 2019, while the results of other automobile companies have remained relatively flat.
-Some have even registered a decline in market share over the past four years.
+A noticeable trend is the solid market share of Hyundai/Kia and Toyota in Europe30.
+Their market shares have remained relatively firm in this region over the last several years.

 Market Share Before The Merger